-(The problem here is that Achish wasn’t a welcoming person who had this issue even though David wasn’t a man with Mental Illness.)
+(The problem here is that Achish wasn’t a welcoming person and he himself had this and many issues- even though David wasn’t a man with Mental Illness.)

 What are we to do?: Reach Out

-Another example-“King Saul who drove himself insane out of hatred for David and rebellion to God: “ Now it came about the next day on that an evil spirit from God came mightily upon Saul, and he raved in the midst of the house, while David was playing the Harp with his hand. ,as usual; and a spear was in Saul’s hand.
-Saul hurled the spear for he thought, ‘I will pin David to the wall” excerpt from (bible.ca) Steve Rudd.
+Another example-“King Saul who drove himself insane out of hatred for David and rebellion to God: “ Now it came about the next day on that an evil spirit from God came mightily upon Saul, and he raved in the midst of the house, while David was playing the Harp with his hand (as usual) and a spear was in Saul’s hand.
+Saul hurled the spear for he thought, ‘I will pin David to the wall” excerpt from (bible.ca).

 The Key word that’s not here is “LOVE”